chin-herng/ph-mock-website-demo/README.md

 git checkout -b my-feature-branch
 ```

+### After making change

-3. Make your changes, stage them, and commit.
+1. Make your changes, stage them, and commit.

 ```bash
 git add .
 git commit -m "Description of changes"
 ```

-4. Push your changes to GitHub.
+2. Push your changes to GitHub.

 ```bash
 git push origin my-feature-branch
 ```

-5. Go to the repository on GitHub and click "Pull requests" at navigation bar.
+3. Go to the repository on GitHub and click "Pull requests" at navigation bar.

-6. Click the "New Pull Request" button.
+4. Click the "New Pull Request" button.

-7. Choose the your branch name and click "Create Pull Request."
+5. Choose the your branch name and click "Create Pull Request."